-To acquire an initial 51% interest in the property, Pasinex issued the Company 600,000 of its listed common shares and made cash payments of US\$200,000 and must incur exploration expenditures totaling US\$1,850,000 over the three-year term of the agreement (the "First Option").
-In 2020, in exchange for a cash payment of US\$15,000, the exploration expenditure requirements with respect to the First Option were extended on November 27, 2020, as follows:
+In order to acquire an initial 51% interest in the project (the "First Option"), Pasinex issued 600,000 of its common shares to the Company, made cash payments of US\$100,000 and had to incur exploration expenditures totaling US\$1,850,000 over the three-year term of the agreement.
+The Company also granted Pasinex a second option (the "Second Option") to acquire an additional 29% interest by issuing 200,000 common shares, making a cash payment of US\$250,000 and incurring US\$1,100,000 in exploration expenditures within one year of satisfying and exercising the First Option.